Ericbatiste1/EricsBookStore/README.md

 10:03 am: added in updated readme in the project.

 10:08 am: added img folder and class.cs just to upload img to github.

+10:10 am: deleted class.cs and it deleted my img folder!!!!

+10:13 am: added an img as a placeholder! grr! fixed.